 PhD Thesis

 Ok, so this one is more work than a personal project, but I wanted to give an overview of my work, in a more informal way.
-The below is a summary of the work I have done over the last four years at the Royal Meteological Institute of Belgium, and the Université catholique de Louvain.
+The below is a summary of my PhD, that I completed at the Royal Meteological Institute of Belgium, and the Université catholique de Louvain.

 The title of my PhD is: Dynamics of Atmospheric Multi-Scale Systems: A Low-Order Model Perspective.

-The day to day weather in the midlatitudes (approximately $\sim33^\circ-66^\circ$ latitude) is governed by large eddies, called synoptic scale systems [Holton, 2004].
-These eddies are made up of relatively high or relatively low pressure that bring, on average, settled and unsettled weather respectively.
-They are usually around over one thousand kilometres in diameter, and they tend to move from west to east due to the jetstream, which is a fast moving band of air located at an altitude of approximately $10$km [Stendel et al. 2021].
+The day to day weather in the midlatitudes, the area bounded between the Tropic of Cancer/Capricorn and the Arctic/Antarctic circles, is governed by large eddies, called synoptic scale systems [Holton, 2004].
+These eddies consist of relatively high or low pressure systems that typically bring settled and unsettled weather, respectively.
+They are usually over three thousand kilometres in diameter, and they tend to move from west to east due to the jet stream, which is a fast moving band of air located at an altitude of approximately 10km [Stendel 2021].
 In North Western Europe the flow of the jet brings, on average, warm moist air from the Atlantic, leading to a relatively mild and moist climate.
+The below image shows the location of the midlatitudes.

-Our current understanding of how LFV in the atmosphere forms and is still not complete.
+Our current understanding of how LFV in the atmosphere forms is still not complete.
 Numerical Weather Prediction (NWP), or weather forecasting, struggles with accurately forecasting certain aspects of this variability.
-For example, when atmospheric blocking events will occur or decay [Davini and D’Andrea, 2020].
-On the other hand, the inherent variability, or cycling behaviour, offers an opportunity to extend the usual limit of weather forecasting (approximately two weeks), by understanding the mechanisms behind the repeating patterns [Hannachi et al. 2017].
-However, this requires understanding the physical mechanisms of this variability.
-This is where simplified, or idealised, models of the atmosphere can help.
+For example, when atmospheric blocking events will occur or decay [Davini, 2020].
+Conversely, this inherent variability offers an opportunity to extend the usual limit of weather forecasting (approximately two weeks), by understanding the mechanisms behind the repeating patterns [Hannachi, 2017].

 My PhD project was part of a wider project called CriticalEarth, where myself and 14 other PhD students were studying abrupt transitions and tipping points in the climate system.